p-rit/Neural-Art/README.md

 ## future work

-* Reduce processing to few seconds or a minute.
+* Reduce processing time to few seconds or a minute.

 ## Authors